vardan-mk/simple-queueing-system/README.md

 Also a case when the count of users in the queue are less than count of servicers, and which one of servicers going to serve those users and which one not.

-## Missing parts in the code are: exception handling, logging and unittests.
+## Missing parts in the code are: partially exception handling and unittests.